Dealing with a “fussy” shower faucet is a bad way to start your day.

 Here’s the thing:

 Pressure-balancing valves don’t directly control the temperature of your shower water.
-In fact, they can’t even sense temperature.
+In fact, they can’t even sense the temperature.
 Think of them as simply adjusting the ratio of cold to hot water pressure.

 For example, in the picture below, the movement of the lever simply changes the ratio of hot to cold water.
 There is no measurement of temperature, just a mechanical balancing act of hot water mixed with cold water.

 Basically, the hot water coming out of your showerhead has the potential to get as hot as the water stored in your water heater if the lever is pushed as far left as possible.